astropy/astropy-APEs/APE0.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A Coordination Committee election is held annually to fill any vacant seats.
-Notice of the election must be posted via the Project’s standard communication channels (reaching all active s) at least one month before the election begins.
+Notice of the election must be posted via the Project’s standard communication channels (reaching all active members) at least one month before the election begins.
 The election consists of two phases, each lasting two weeks:

 * Phase 1, Nominations: Candidates will be nominated and confirm their interest